Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Preliminary results on -Kummer extensions

-Theorem \ref{Daberkow General} completely determines all possible $\ell$-parts of the discriminant of an $\ell$-Kummer extension of a number field $K$.
-Because we plan on summing over each possible $\ell$-part of the discriminant as in \eqref{SumLPart}, we must first understand density of extensions with a given $\ell$-part of the discriminant as in \eqref{rho_q}.
+Theorem \ref{Daberkow General} completely determines all possible $\ell$-factors of the discriminant of an $\ell$-Kummer extension of a number field $K$.
+Because we plan to sum over each possible $\ell$-factor of the discriminant as in \eqref{SumLPart}, we must first understand density, $\rho_{\mf B}$, of extensions with a given $\ell$-factor of the discriminant, $\mf B$, as in \eqref{rho_q}.

-We will use $\rho_{\mf Q}$ as an adjustment factor in our enumeration.
-For a fixed $\mf Q$, we will count all $\ell$-Kummer extensions with $N(\mf F_{L/K})\leq \frac{X}{N(\mf Q)}$ and then multiply this number by $\rho_{\mf Q}$ to count the number of $\ell$-Kummer extensions with $N(\Delta_{L/K}) \leq X$ and $\mf L_{L/K} = \mf Q$.
-First, we must show that $\rho_{\mf Q}$ is a constant.
+We will use $\rho_{\mf B}$ as an adjustment factor in our enumeration.
+For a fixed $\mf B$, we will count all $\ell$-Kummer extensions with $N(\mf F_{L/K})\leq \frac{X^{\ell-1}}{N(\mf B)}$ and then multiply this number by $\rho_{\mf B}$ to count the number of $\ell$-Kummer extensions with $N(\Delta_{L/K}) \leq X^{\ell-1}$ and $\mf L_{L/K} = \mf B$.
+First, we must show that $\rho_{\mf B}$ is a constant.
 We must also show that it is independent of Steinitz class as described by Equation \eqref{rho_q indep}.